JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_State_Trees.md

 After the initial state has been chosen, the state transitions must be explicitly started by calling the `transition_to(new_state_nodepath:NodePath, user_data:Variant, delta:float)` method.
 The transition target can be any of the nodes in the tree, including the root node.
 The target is defined by the **NodePath relative to the root node of the state tree**.
 In the image below, if the `transition_to()` was called with the following parameters: `transition_to("/Child state 1/Sub child state 2", null, delta)`, it would cause the child states of *Sub child state 2* to be evaluated to find a new leaf state.

 ![Behaviour Tree node priority order](images/getting_started_st_gen_1.png)<br>
 *A state tree with some states.
-The evaluation during transition is done from top-to-down order.*<br>
+The evaluation during transition is done in top-to-down order.*<br>

 > [!NOTE]
 > The node path *"."* means the root node, and causes the entire tree to be evaluated in a search for a new set of active states.